Salable/smol-rag/app/input_docs/01-project-overview.md

 5. Entities and relationships are extracted and stored in the knowledge graph
 6. Document hashes are stored to track changes

+The entire document ingestion process is fully asynchronous, with both key-value store and vector store operations implemented using async/await patterns.
+This approach optimizes performance, especially for large document collections.

 **Query Processing Flow**:
 1. User submits a query through the API
 2. The query is processed based on the specified query type